ekongsimpson/Resources/CI-CD/Azure-Devops/azure-pipeline.md

 ## A STARTER PIPELINE
-The heirarchy in the structure of a yaml file looks like this:
+The heirarchy in the structure of an azure pipeline yaml file looks like this:

 - Pipeline
   - Stage A